lhchau/SimpleAutoEncoder/README.md

 - [ ] Build a Decoder with architecture from [Siyi Guo](https://community.wolfram.com/groups/-/m/t/1379189)
 - [x] Build a Optimizer for training (scheduler)
 - [x] Build a loss function for SimpleAutoEncoder
+- [ ] Fix a problem in logical kernel_size between Encoder and Decoder (Use a list to store all size in conv step)

 ```
 python3 src/train.py